AnjayGoel/anjaygoel.github.io/src/content/post/developer-guide-to-domains-and-dns.md

 title: "A developer's guide to domains and DNS"
 publishDate: 2024-10-20 17:30:00 +0530
 tags: [ til, internet, dns ]
-description: "Deep dive into how domains and DNS works with some hands-on examples using dig"
+description: "Deep dive into how domains and DNS work with some hands-on examples using dig"
 draft: true
 ---

 I recently moved this blog from GitHub to its own domain, and I was surprised to see how streamlined and fast the whole process was.
-It barely took me 30 minutes to set up everything with Cloudflare doing most of the heavy-lifting.
+It barely took me 30 minutes to set up everything, with Cloudflare doing most of the heavy lifting.
 Since then, I've been fiddling with the Cloudflare dashboard, its online glossary, and other resources to understand how it all works.
-Unsurprisingly, there is a lot going on under the hood.
-So, I am writing this to summarize what I've learned so far.
-Most of this will be a rehashing of what's already out there with some hand's on examples.
+Unsurprisingly, a lot is going on under the hood.
+I am writing to summarize what I've learned so far.
+Most of this will be rehashing what's already out there with some hands-on examples.

 ## Who am I getting the domain from?

-I go to a domain registrar, click a few buttons, and voila!, I have got my own domain.
-But whats happening under the hood?
+I go to a domain registrar, click a few buttons, and voila!
+I have got my own domain.
+But what happens under the hood?

-Lets talk about ICANN; ICANN is a global non-profit organization that has authority over all the top-level domains (called TLDs).
-It delegates this responsibility to registry operators (Such as Verisign for .com, .net, etc.).
+Let's talk about ICANN; ICANN is a global non-profit organization that has authority over all the top-level domains (called TLDs).
+It delegates this responsibility to registry operators (Verisign for .com, .net, etc.).
-These registries in-turn delegate the sales to domain registrars (like Cloudflare, GoDaddy, Namecheap, etc.).
-These registrars use a protocol called [EPP](https://en.wikipedia.org/wiki/Extensible_Provisioning_Protocol) to communicate with the registry and perform operations like registering a domain, renewals etc.
+These registries, in turn, delegate the sales to domain registrars (like Cloudflare, GoDaddy, Namecheap, etc.).
+These registrars use a protocol called [EPP](https://en.wikipedia.org/wiki/Extensible_Provisioning_Protocol) to communicate with the registry and perform operations like registering a domain, renewals, etc.

 Note that there are two types of TLDs: gTLDs (generic TLDs like .com, .net) and ccTLDs (country code TLDs like .in, .uk).
-The latter being managed by the respective country.
-So the ccTLDs have their own country-specific set of regulations.
+The latter is managed by the respective country.
+So, the ccTLDs have their own country-specific set of regulations.

 The hierarchy looks like this:
 <figure>